-The Phoenix is a legendary bird mentioned broadly in both Greek mythology and in the Talmud of the Judaism faith.
-In the ancient Greek language, it is referred to as phoînix.
-In Latin, the term is fenix for this ornithological figurehead.
+The Phoenix is a legendary bird mentioned broadly in both Greek mythologies and in the Talmud of the Judaism faith.
+In the ancient Greek language, it is referred to as phoenix.
+In Latin, the term is Fenix for this ornithological figurehead.

 The Phoenix spirit totem has an Oriental counterpart called the Fenghuang in Chinese or the Hou-ou in Japanese.
 They are also birds mired in mythological folklore, and in East Asia, they are respected to be the superior bird over all other birds.

 This Oriental Phoenix is divided into the male called Feng and the female called Huang but the distinction between genders had been blurred through time which resulted in the final belief that they are female so they can be paired with the Chinese Dragon which is strongly male.

 Phoenicia does not exist today but it was a civilization that thrived in present-day parts of Syria, Lebanon, and Israel.
 The words Phoenicia and Phoenix appear to have the same root so Phoenix may mean the Phoenician bird or the purplish-red bird.

 It is hinged on the Sun.
 Ancient folklore depicts the beauty of a magical bird, stunning and glistening, with a very long life span of hundreds of years (to the envy of humans and even turtles).
 It self destructs in a nest which it builds itself.
 Then from the ashes, it emerges, to start another long, colorful life.